Support for Silicon Labs SLTB009A starter kit. More...

 |Board Schematic||Can be downloaded using Silicon Labs' Simplicity Studio|

-This is the pinout of the expansion header on the right side of the board.
-PIN 1 is the bottom-left contact when the header faces you horizontally.
+This is the pinout of the expansion header of the board.
+PIN 1 is the top-left contact.

 |MCU||EFM32GG12B||yes||Power modes supported|